engelspencer/reflection/README.md

 Additionally, I am completely revising my idea for a Google Friday project.
 I either want to create a 1v1 chess game or make a mini-game addon for my tamagachi.
 The Tamagachi is a Pikachu, and I would have the player shoot lightning bolts at various incoming team rocket balloons.

+---
+# End of the Last Full Week Before Break!
+## 12/15/17

+Last week I lost my progress on the Tamagachi project and hadn't had a lot of time to catch up.
+The tamagachi was initially going to be a pikachu, but I decided to go a different route now that I had a clean slate.
+Now my tamagachi is the one they call Dovahkiin, Dragonborn!
+Other than the design of the animations, the core of the program is almost complete.
+I have an animation function, a while true loop to run through the program infinitely, and I have all of the flow control tools in place to control feeding and entertaining.
+Concerning the logic of the program, all I need to add is the flow control around death and the happiness and hunger levels that will determine death.
+When I add those two levels, I need to have them decrease slowly as the program continues to run, and I need them to be increased when fed and entertained.
+Other than the logic explained above, I only need to then finish creating all the animations themselves.